-Leaves of common Yew are 1/2- 1 inch long needles in pairs, with each leaf pair being a perfect match and usually smooth and shiny on the upper surface.
-Leaves are green all through the year but turn dull in the autumn colour.
+Leaves of common Yew are 1/2- 1 inch needles in pairs, with each leaf pair being a perfect match, usually smooth and shiny on the upper surface.
+Leaves remain glossy and dark green throughout the year but turn dull in the autumn colour.

-Seed cones form into a bright red berry called an aril containing the yew seeds.
+Seed cones form bright red berries called an aril containing the enclosed yew seeds.
 The fleshy fruit is eaten by birds such as blackbird, raven, song thrush and mistle thrush.
-The yew tree flowers are dioecious (plants are either male or female)found in clusters of small white flowers and are insignificant.
+Flowers are dioecious (plants are either male or female), appear in clusters of small white flowers and are insignificant.

 2. How Long Do Yew Trees Live?

-The English Yew is a magnificent coniferous tree that is best known for its incredible longevity.
-For a yew to be classed as ancient, it must be at least 900 years old as opposed to an oak tree at 400 years.
+The Yew is a magnificent coniferous tree best known for its incredible longevity.
+For a yew to be classed as dated, it must be at least 900 yrs mature instead of oak trees at 400 years.
 There are a handful of yews in England that surpass this age.

-Notable ancient trees at Ankerwycke, Crowhurst, with the Defynnog Yew the oldest tree, said to be over 4000 years old, making it one of the oldest living things on Earth.
-The Fortingall tree is one of the oldest and held the British tree record with the largest girth at 16 metres.
+Notable ancient trees at Ankerwycke, Crowhurst, with the Defynnog Yew the oldest tree, said to be over 4000 years old, making it among the oldest organic things on Earth.
+The Fortingall tree was most senior, holding the British record with the largest circumference at 16 metres.
 Unfortunately, it has succumbed to natural decay splitting into multiple fragmented trees.

-The Yew tree has a long history with many legends and myths surrounding it, passed down from generation to generation.
-An important part of pagan culture is seen as the tree of life and thought to symbolise death and rebirth.
-Although one of our native trees sacred to the druids, it is not in the Celtic tree calendar.
+Yews have a lengthy life with many legends and myths surrounding them, passed down from generation to generation.
+An essential part of pagan culture is seen as the tree of life, symbolising regeneration.
+Although one of our native trees is sacred to druids, it is not in the Celtic tree calendar.

-They are beautiful evergreen trees that flourish in the UK climate and are often found in churchyards and graveyards.
-Commonly found on or near pagan ritual sites across Britain and Ireland and predate Christian buildings.
+They are beautiful trees that flourish in the UK climate, often discovered in churchyards and graveyards.
+Commonly found on or near pagan ritual sites across Britain and Ireland, predating Christian buildings.

-All parts of the tree are poisonous to humans and cattle, even the pollen with numerous fatalities.
+All plant parts are poisonous to humans and grazing animals, even pollen grains with numerous fatalities.
 Deer and rabbits can eat the dense foliage with no ill effects, though.
-Male plants have a toxic reputation with a 10 out of 10 ratings on the OPALS allergy scale, while females have a 1 rating.
+Males have a toxic reputation with 10 out of 10 ratings on the OPALS allergy scale, while females have a 1 rating.

-The Yew has been used by several cultures, including the Druids and Celts, where it was believed to hold spiritual healing properties.
-Serious health concerns around treatments because of the high risks and possible death from the yew poison.
-Branch tips, needles have all been used to make medicine.
+The Yew was revered by several cultures, including the Druids and Celts, where it was believed to hold spiritual healing properties.
+There are serious health concerns around treatments because of high risks, possibly dying from yew poisoning.
+Branch tips, needles have all been exploited to make medicine.

-Compounds from Taxus baccata are poisonous, harvested for the taxine alkaloids used in anti-cancer treatments.
-An extract from the yew bark (Paclitaxel) is used for the treatment of breast and lung cancers.
-It’s one of the most expensive prescription medicines in the world,.
-Paclitaxel was originally harvested from the Pacific Yew tree (Taxus brevifolia), while docetaxel was gathered from the European or common yew tree for prostate cancer treatment.
+Compounds from T. baccata are poisonous, harvested for taxine alkaloids utilised in anti-cancer treatments.
+An extract from yew bark (Taxol) Paclitaxel is employed in treatment of breast and lung cancers.
+It’s alongside the most expensive prescription medicines worldwide.
+Paclitaxel was initially harvested from a Pacific Yew (Taxus brevifolia).
+At the same time, docetaxel was gathered from European or common yew trees for prostate cancer treatments.

 4. Yew Wood Uses

-The wood from the English Yew is traditionally used for woodturning creating highly durable, hand-crafted goods, musical instruments, and furniture.
+Wood from the Yew is extremely hard traditionally for woodturning, creating highly durable, hand-crafted goods, musical instruments, and furniture.
 An orange-brown heartwood with a clearly defined cream white sapwood.
-Although classed as softwood, it is harder than English oak and some other hardwoods.
-See the image for Janka hardness scale facts.
+Although classed as softwood, its timber is incredibly strong, even harder than oak and some other hardwoods.
+See image for Janka hardness scale facts.

-Used to make the English longbow for many historic battles and famously defeated the French in 1415 at the Battle of Agincourt.
-One of the oldest wooden artefacts in the world is a yew spear point at 420,000 years old found at Clacton-on-sea.
-The ancient Egyptians also used Yew for sarcophagus and glacier man “Ötzi” with his axe handle and long yew bow.
+Used to make the English longbow for many historical battles, famously defeating the French in 1415 at the Battle of Agincourt.
+A yew spear point dated 420,000 yrs found at Clacton-on-sea is considered the earliest wooden artefact in the world.
+Ancient Egyptians also used Yew for sarcophagus and glacier man “Ötzi” with his axe handle and long yew bow.

-One of the world’s oldest living species, it is long-lasting and has a striking appearance.
-In addition to this, the Yew tree is a rich source of history and knowledge.
-The ancient yew tree at Fortingall was already old when Pontius Pilate played in its branches.
+One of our world’s elderly species is long-lasting and has a striking appearance.
+In addition to this, Yew is a rich source of historical knowledge.
+The ancient yew tree at Fortingall was already olden when Pontius Pilate played in its branches.
 Scotland’s timeline of visiting roman envoys meeting the chieftain Metellanus at his glen Lyon stronghold in 20BC supports this.

-Heavily tied to British folklore, the Yew is often found at pagan burial sites and church yards.
+Heavily tied to British folklore, it is often identified at pagan burial sites and church grounds.
 Many Christian churches are built on a pagan ritual site.
-Scottish warriors also used the deadly longbows; Robert the Bruce ordered bows be made from the sacred yews at Ardchattan Priory in Argyll.
+Scottish warriors also used deadly longbows; Robert the Bruce ordered bows be made from the sacred yews at Ardchattan Priory in Argyll.

-In many different times and places, they have been seen as an everlasting symbol of immortality and omens of doom.
-For centuries, it was customary for yew branches to be carried at funerals and during Palm Sunday.
+In many different times and places, they have been seen as an everlasting symbol of immortality or omens of doom.
+It was customary for a branch to be carried at funerals and during Palm Sunday for centuries.

-Historians believe the Romans called the continental tribe from the gallic wars (54 – 53 BC) the Eburones after the trees where they worshipped.
+Historians believe the Romans named the continental tribe from the gallic wars (54 – 53 BC) the Eburones after the European yew trees where they worshipped.

 Pope Gregory (597-601AD), in a letter to Abbot Mellitus, ordered them protected.
-At the same time, Welsh king Hywel Dda set special value on consecrated yews in the 10th century.
+At the same time, Welsh king Hywel Dda set a special value on consecrated yews in 10th-century Wales.

-At the dawn of the 16th 17th century, Christians were persecuted and stopped from practising their religion openly.
-Some embraced the faith despite the costs; others chose to hide in secrecy.
-To announce their presence to passing roman Catholics and priests, an inconspicuous tree was planted outside the door.
+At the dawn of the 16th 17th century, Christians were persecuted and stopped openly practising their religion.
+Some embraced their faith despite the costs; others hid in secrecy.
+An inconspicuous tree was planted outside the door to announce their presence to passing Roman Catholics and priests.